Travel Guide to Mawsynram and Mawlyngbna - The Meghalaya Odyssey

 Umkhakoi Lake at Mawlyngbna -

-Mawlyngbna is blessed with several natural water springs that provide clean and fresh water throughout the year.
+Mawlyngbna village is blessed with several natural water springs that provide clean and freshwater throughout the year.
 Umkhakoi Lake is one such water reservoir which was artificially built by the villagers by constructing a small dam that allows water to be stored between several large boulders.
-The lake thus formed is half a kilometer long and quite deep.
+The lake thus formed is half a kilometre long and quite deep.
 Several varieties of silver fishes are found in the lake that makes it an ideal place for fishing and angling.
 The government set up a kayak station at the lake a few years ago and since then this place is known for the recreational and adventure sports it offers.
 Natural potholes are formed in the rocks surrounding the lake which makes it extremely scenic and remarkable.
 The potholes were filled with stagnant clear water and we had to hop around a few rocks to reach the kayak station.
-It was surprising to find life jackets and the well maintained kayaks in such a remote place.
+It was surprising to find life jackets and the well-maintained kayaks in such a remote place.
 Kayaking in Umkhakoi Lake was a stress reliever and absolute fun.
 We even saw the silver fishes splashing in the water.

 In monsoon, canyoning activity is set up which starts with trekking from the forest named Pung Bahshait and ends in the Umkhakoi reservoir.
 Zip-lining and rope walking activities are also set up in the area surrounding the lake making this place a great camping site.

 Note: Charges for kayaking – INR 50 per adult for 15 minutes